 NEWSLETTER OF THE CENTRAL NEW YORK CITIZENS IN ACTION, INC. –

-UTICA CHAPTER OF CITIZEN
+CNY CHAPTER OF CITIZEN

 ACTION OF NEW YORK

 Now celebrating 19 years of community organizing, the Central New York Citizens in Action invites YOU to be part of a movement for progressive change based on shared social values.
 We believe in educating, advocating, and legislating for the collective good.
 Join us!

 CNYCIA SEEKING VOLUNTEERS AND OFFICE SPACE

 ADULT EASTER EGG HUNT TAKING PLACE AT RUTGER